On mapping class groups and their TQFT representations: Higher genus representations

 \subsection{The skein TQFT}

-Objects are closed oriented surfaces endowed with coloured banded points and morphisms are cobordisms decorated by uni-trivalent ribbon graphs compatible with the banded points.
+To define the skein TQFT we consider the category whose objects are closed oriented surfaces endowed with coloured banded points and morphisms are cobordisms decorated by uni-trivalent ribbon graphs (i.e. whose vertices have degrees 1 or 3) compatible with the banded points.
 A banded point on a surface is a point with a tangent vector at that point.

 The TQFT functor $\mathcal V_p$, for $p\geq 3$ and a primitive root of unity $A$ of order $2p$ was defined in \cite{BHMV} building on \cite{Lickorish}, see also \cite{Marche}.
 The vector space associated by the functor $\mathcal V_p$ to a surface is called the {\em space of conformal blocks}.
 Let $H_g$ be a genus $g$ handlebody with $\partial H_g=\Sigma_g$.
 Assume given a finite set of banded points on $S_g$.
 Let $\mathfrak G$ be a uni-trivalent ribbon graph embedded in $H_g$ in such a way that $H_g$ retracts onto $\mathfrak G$, its univalent vertices are the banded points and it has no other intersections with $\Sigma_g$.